dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 ## 3.5.
 Strings

 A string is an immutable sequence of bytes.
 Strings may contain arbitrary data, including bytes with value 0, but usually they contain human-readable text.
-Text strings are conventionally interpreted as UTF-8-encoded sequences of Unicode code points (runes), which we’ll explore in detail very soon.
+Text strings are conventionally interpreted as UTF-8-encoded sequences of Unicode code points (runes), which we'll explore in detail very soon.

 The built-in len function returns the number of bytes (not runes) in a string, and the *index* operation `s[i]` retrieves the *i*-th byte of string `s`, where `0 ≤ i < len(s)`.
 ```go